LowTension/Linko-Terms_and_Conditions/README.md

 A: Never!
 Your links belong only to you.

 **Q: What happens if I cancel Premium?**
-A: You keep access to your data but lose advanced features
+A: You keep access to your data but lose advanced features.

 **Q: Is my payment information stored?**
-A: No, all payments are processed by Google Play
+A: No, all payments are processed by Google Play.

 ---